MiSTeX-devel/MiSTeX-ports/doc/PORTING-NOTES.md

   `use-template-sys: False`.
 In that case that would also mean that all the MiSTeX changes to the Template sys would have to be merged manually into the core 'sys/' by using a diff tool, for example.
+- `defines`: Every entry in that dictionary creates a verilog define in `build_id.vh` with the given value This is mainly used to switch features on or off in the FPGA part of MiSTer (`sys/`)
+- `sourcedirs`: This is a list of dictionaries, whose contents will automatically included in the project sources.
+  This does not include subdirectories, so those have to be added explicitly.
+  The files in the directory will be marked for addition to projects of all toolchains, unless they are used in one of the toolchain-specific `sourcefiles`` sections.
+- `sourcefiles`: like `sourcedirs`, but when you want to add only certain files to the project.
+  The files in this list will be marked for addition to projects of all toolchains, unless they are used in one of the toolchain-specific `sourcefiles`` sections.
+- `quartus` source files specific to the quartus toolchain.
+These files will be excluded from the use in other toolchains
+- `vivado` source files specifig to the vivado toolchain.
+These files will be excluded from the use in other toolchains

+It still needs to be mentioned that `sourcefiles` can be used both globally, where it means the addition of files to all toolchains, except when those files are mentioned in one of the toolchain-specific `sourcefiles` sections.

+Beacuse the original MiSTer core files are in `upstream` it is very clear, which parts of the core are used in an unmodified manner.